DISRAELI GEARS

 • Model no.: unknown

-• Weight: 196g
+• Weight: 195g

-• Maximum cog: 32 teeth
+• Maximum cog: 32 teeth (written on the inner pulley cage plate)

-• Total capacity: 40 teeth
+• Total capacity: 40 teeth (written on the inner pulley cage plate)

-• Pulley centre to centre: 86mm
+• Pulley centre to centre: 87mm

 • Index compatibility: 8 speed